adenueltech/StarkQuest/docs/smart-contract-integration.md

 ## Overview

-The StarkQuest frontend is designed to work with a set of smart contracts deployed on StarkNet.
+The StarkEarn frontend is designed to work with a set of smart contracts deployed on StarkNet.
 The frontend uses starknet.js to interact with these contracts, and expects specific functions, events, and data structures to be available.

 ## Contract Architecture

-The StarkQuest smart contract system consists of several interconnected contracts:
+The StarkEarn smart contract system consists of several interconnected contracts:

 ### 1. BountyRegistry

 The central registry that keeps track of all bounties in the system.

 **Key Responsibilities:**

 - Maintains a list of all bounty addresses
 - Provides search and filtering capabilities
 - Tracks global statistics

 ### 2. BountyFactory

 Factory contract responsible for creating new bounty instances using the clone pattern for gas efficiency.

 **Key Responsibilities:**

 - Creates new bounty contracts
 - Sets initial parameters
 - Registers new bounties in the BountyRegistry

 ### 3. Bounty (Individual Contract)

 Each bounty has its own contract instance with the following functionality.

 **Key Responsibilities:**

 - Bounty details management
 - Application handling
 - Submission and review process
 - Payment distribution

 ### 4. PaymentProcessor

 Handles all payment-related operations including escrow and distribution.

 **Key Responsibilities:**

 - Token escrow management
 - Payment distribution to bounty hunters
 - Refunds to creators
 - Platform fee collection

 ### 5. ReputationSystem

 Manages reputation scores for both creators and hunters.

 **Key Responsibilities:**

 - Tracking user reputation
 - Updating scores based on bounty completion
 - Providing reputation-based access controls